aws-samples/sample-simple-dynamic-origin-routing-using-amazon-cloudfront-functions/README.md

 - **No per-request control** - Once DNS is cached, you lose control until cache expires

 **Technical Limitations:**
-- **Weighted routing** - Fixed percentage splits that can't adapt to real-time conditions
+- **Weighted routing** - Fixed percentage splits that can't adapt to real-time conditions. traffic split precentage can't be ensure, as the split is during DNS resoloving and not actual requests.
 - **Latency-based** - Routes to best latency origin based on AWS measurements, but can't consider business logic or user context
 - **Health checks** - Basic up/down status with limited failover logic
 - **Geolocation** - Broad geographic regions only, no fine-grained targeting